OmniNWM: Omniscient Driving Navigation World Models: Related Work

-\textbf{Camera-controlled Video Generation.} Camera control has become a critical technique for guiding generative models in dynamic 3D environments~\cite{he2024cameractrl,li2025cameras,he2025cameractrl,wang2024motionctrl,kuang2024collaborative,bai2025recammaster,yang2024direct,hou2024training}.
+\textbf{Camera-controlled Video Generation.} Precise camera trajectory control is pivotal for consistent 3D scene synthesis~\cite{he2024cameractrl,li2025cameras,he2025cameractrl,wang2024motionctrl,kuang2024collaborative,bai2025recammaster,yang2024direct,hou2024training,zhang2024cameras,chen2025geodrive}.
 CameraCtrl~\cite{he2024cameractrl} introduces a plug-and-play module to parameterize camera trajectories.
-MotionCtrl~\cite{wang2024motionctrl} decouples camera and object motion for independent control, while CamCo~\cite{xu2024camco} introduces epipolar constraints to improve geometric consistency.
-VD3D~\cite{bahmani2024vd3d} embeds Plücker coordinates into transformer architectures for view synthesis, and ReCamMaster~\cite{bai2025recammaster} focuses on re-rendering existing videos from novel camera paths.
-However, these methods focus on short-range, monocular sequences, limiting their applicability to large-scale multi-view environments in autonomous driving~\cite{he2024cameractrl,he2025cameractrl,wang2024motionctrl,xu2024camco,bahmani2024vd3d,bai2025recammaster}. {OmniNWM} extends camera controllability to panoramic, long-horizon settings through a normalized Plücker ray-map representation.\looseness=-1
+MotionCtrl~\cite{wang2024motionctrl} enables flexible motion control with the inherent properties of cameras, while CamCo~\cite{xu2024camco} and VD3D~\cite{bahmani2024vd3d} incorporate epipolar constraints and Plücker embeddings to enforce geometric structure.
+ReCamMaster~\cite{bai2025recammaster} focuses on re-rendering existing videos from novel camera paths.
+However, these methods are largely restricted to short-horizon, monocular sequences, tending to overfit on specific rig geometries and preventing cross-dataset transfer~\cite{he2024cameractrl,he2025cameractrl}.
+OmniNWM overcomes these limitations by introducing normalized Plücker ray-maps, enabling precise, spatially consistent control over long-term panoramic sequences and facilitating zero-shot generalization by decoupling motion from calibration.\looseness=-1